ArtHitParade

 The theme with two entwined dragons symbolizing the power and cleverness of the emperor is classic but the sharpness of the jade carving is exceptional, with a special care to the facial expression and the whiskers of the dragons.
 The polishing of flat surfaces is perfect.

-1791 The Pearls of Queen Marie-Antoinette
+1791 the cassette of Queen MARIE-ANTOINETTE

-2018 SOLD for CHF 36.4M including premium by Sotheby's
+2018 SOLD for CHF 36.4M by Sotheby's

 For her marriage to the future King Louis XVI, Marie-Antoinette received an impressive quantity of diamonds, rubies and pearls from her mother, the Empress Marie Therese, and from her husband's grandfather, King Louis XV.
 She loved jewelry and kept improving her collection.